Rndynt/AuthCore/docs/transity-kioskoin-integration.md

 1. **Add Realmio configuration**: introduce environment variables such as `AUTHCORE_BASE_URL`, `AUTHCORE_TENANT_ID`, and optionally `AUTHCORE_ADMIN_API_KEY` in Transity.
 Load them in `server/index.ts` alongside existing Express bootstrap logic.
 2. **Create an authentication middleware** in `server/index.ts` (before `registerRoutes`) that forwards incoming cookies or bearer tokens to Realmio’s `/me` endpoint.
 The middleware should:
    - Pass through `Cookie` and `Authorization` headers from the client.
-   - Append `X-Tenant-Id: transity` (or use the subdomain/path variant if you expose multiple tenants from one deployment).
+   - Append `X-Tenant-Id: transity` (or use the subdomain variant if you expose multiple tenants from one deployment).
    - Reject requests when Realmio responds with `401` or the tenant status is suspended.
 3. **Protect API routes** by applying the middleware either globally (`app.use(protectedMiddleware)`) or selectively within `registerRoutes` depending on which endpoints need authentication.
 Since `registerRoutes` wires every `/api/*` resource controller, applying the middleware to `/api` ensures comprehensive coverage.
 4. **Handle service-to-service calls**: for schedulers or background jobs that need elevated access, request an Realmio API key via `/api/auth/api-key/create` and cache it in Transity’s secure configuration.
 Supply it through the `x-api-key` header when invoking protected endpoints from cron jobs or other services.【F:docs/INTEGRATION_GUIDE.md†L1-L112】【F:MULTI_TENANT_USAGE.md†L52-L80】